 Delivered entirely by accredited England Boxing coaches, BoxWise’s free 10-week programme offers young people a safe and controlled environment to channel their energies, whilst also giving youngsters respite from any difficulties at home and a free hot meal at every session.

-BoxWise’s programme offers more than just an opportunity to practice boxing.
-Indeed, it helps young people develop six core values: purpose, adaptability, imagination, discipline, emotional control, and teamwork.
-BoxWise believes that helping young people apply these values outside of the ring will set them up for future success.
+BoxWise’s programme offers much more than just an opportunity to practice boxing.
+It helps young people to develop six core values: purpose, adaptability, imagination, discipline, emotional control, and teamwork.
+BoxWise believes that helping young people apply these values outside of the ring will set them up for future success, and the programme is a key player in the fight against country lines, knife crime and anti-social behaviour across the UK.

 In addition to equipping young people with life-long skills, BoxWise also offers practical advice and progression routes to help its graduates enter employment or further education.
-Following one-to-one mentoring sessions, BoxWise’s previous graduates have gone on to complete vocational courses in Personal Training, catering, boxing coaching and many more subjects.
+Following one-to-one mentoring sessions, BoxWise’s previous graduates have gone on to complete vocational courses in Personal Training, catering, boxing coaching and amongst other subjects.

 BoxWise is supported by a stellar team of Brand Ambassadors and Advisory Board members.
 These include professional boxers Hannah Rankin, Lawrence Okolie, Joshua Buatsi, and Anthony Crolla as well as the entrepreneur Ayo Gordon.